-NFL Combine Sunday notes: Fast DL class should help Seattle, UW’s Burr-Kirven shines in workouts, and Seahawks hold another staring contest?
+NFL Combine Sunday notes: Fast DL class should help Seahawks and UW’s Ben Burr-Kirven shines in workouts

 In 2018, it was punter Michael Dickson who the Seahawks asked to engage in a staring contest during his 15-minute interview with the team.

-Maybe you thought they did it just there might not be a lot to ask a punter in 15 minutes.
+Maybe you thought they did it then just because there might not be a lot to ask a punter in 15 minutes.

-Or maybe the Seahawks just like staring contests.
+Turns out, maybe the Seahawks just like staring contests.

 According to Chase Goodbread of NFL.com, the league’s official web site, the Seahawks asked cornerback Lonnie Johnson of Kentucky to hold a staring contest during his meeting with the team this week.